 Lastly, the presence of a rat or mouse can attract larger predators to your property, like snakes, which can in turn put you at risk.

 If your Salem or Portland home is showing signs of a rodent infestation, don’t hesitate.
-Call our Seattle, WA pest control service now to get a free quote, and same day pest control service.
+Call our Pierce County, WA pest control service now to get a free quote, and same day pest control service.

 How does that work?

 At Squash Pest Control, we will do the following:

 The first step in our rodent removal journey is to inspect and assess the situation.
 This allows our team of experts to determine the extent of the existing damage, how serious the infestation is, and what the next steps should be.
 During this stage, we will look at the area populated by the rats or mice (be it inside the walls, the attic, the basement, etc.).
 We will identify their entry point, as well as the likeliest attraction points, and figure out how to squash them.

 After our initial inspection of your property, we will consult with you every step of the way, to ensure we come up with the best possible rodent extermination plan for your property.
 We will take into account things like the number of rodents, the gravity of the infestation, the area, and so on.